wovo/sccots/readme.md

 ## Summary

-Sccots provides re-usable components for intelligent industrial automation.
+Sccots is a set of re-usable components for intelligent industrial automation using docker and ROS2.

 Docker containers are used to isolate dependencies for hardware items like cameras